Many Publishers Stop Paying George Takei To Post Content On His Facebook Page After Sexual Assault Allegations

 “In more recent years, Takei has used his fan base as a lucrative business opportunity, offering publishers access to his social media fan base for a fee.
 Publishers pay for their content to be shared by people like Takei, and in exchange have their articles and videos shared.”

 In yet another sex-related scandal from the entertainment community, a former male model and actor, then 23, accused Takei last week of groping his crotch in 1981 at Takei’s Hollywood condo when the younger man says he passed out after having a few drinks.
-Takei, 80, has denied the sexual assault accusations, insisting that the incident never occurred, and that the accusations left him “shocked and bewildered.”
+Takei, 80, has denied the sexual assault accusations, insisting that the incident never occurred.
+The former Star Trek lead said the accusations left him “shocked and bewildered.”

 Wonder how many people would be surprised, and how many would care, to learn sites like Mic and Slate have been paying George Takei to post their stories https://t.co/GANqLpCAKv